AvansICT/ICT1.3-2D-Graphics-Secure-Communication-SecureBackend-CodeSnippets/05_security/aspnet_user_integration/readme.md

 - It implements `IUserRepository`, allowing you to mock authentication logic in unit tests.

 ### `Program.cs`
 Add the provided snippet to `Program.cs` to configure your dependency injection container.
+Not doing this will result in error at startup.

 ## Implementation Steps